supertestnet/hedgehog/README.md

 # How hedgehog works

-Hedgehog is bult on a primitive in bitcoin script called "revocable connectors."
+Hedgehog is built on a primitive in bitcoin script called "revocable connectors."
 To make revocable connectors, you need two even more primitive primitives: revocable scripts and connector outputs.

 ## First primitive: revocable scripts